dis-sg/dis-sg.github.io/_posts/2020-07-15-progress-singapore-party-branding.md

 PSP’s branding seems to give us some clues.

 <h2>Logo</h2>
 Whether Dr Tan likes it or not, the PSP logo has made clear references to him.
 Dr Tan’s 2011 Presidential bid was represented by a palm symbol, visually similar to the standard postage stamp by SingPost.
-He said in a <a href="https://www.facebook.com/TanChengBock/posts/163031897104687" target="_blank">Facebook post</a> that “leaves of the palm represent our multiracial society, the trunk represents them coming together, and the roots represent us taking root in Singapore”.
-It was an unpolished symbol but good enough for a presidential election, where faces tend to take centre-stage.
+He said in a <a href="https://www.facebook.com/TanChengBock/posts/163031897104687" target="_blank">Facebook post</a> that the “leaves of the palm represent our multiracial society, the trunk represents them coming together, and the roots represent us taking root in Singapore”.
+It was an unpolished symbol but good enough for a presidential election, where faces tend to take centre stage.

 <figure>
 <img src="https://i.imgur.com/jo6IDZm.jpg" alt="PSP logo evolution">
 <figcaption>(<a href="https://www.singpost.com/sites/default/files/PPI%20T%26Cs.pdf" target="_blank">Source 1</a>, <a href="https://en.wikipedia.org/wiki/2011_Singaporean_presidential_election" target="_blank">Source 2</a>, <a href="https://psp.org.sg" target="_blank">Source 3</a>)</figcaption>
 </figure>

 The latest iteration of the palm for the PSP is most refined.
-The almost-symmetrical logo (check the leaf cuts) is simple but unique enough to be recognised as a logo, something with other new parties such as <a href="https://dis-sg.github.io/creative-weekly-3/" target="_blank">Red Dot United</a> struggled with.
+The almost-symmetrical logo (check the leaf cuts) is simple but unique enough to be recognised as a logo, something which new parties such as <a href="https://dis-sg.github.io/creative-weekly-3/" target="_blank">Red Dot United</a> struggled with.

 While PSP’s logo does not pack the same punch as PAP’s lightning, it already has an unofficial decade-long history of representing one of Singapore’s most popular politicians.
 With a few electoral wins, the logo has the potential to dominate the public consciousness of local politics.